Lamberto Zannier: Biography

 Zannier has served for the Foreign Service of Italy for almost 40 years.
 Before his appointment as Special Representative of the UN Secretary-General for Kosovo, he played a leading role at the Italian Ministry of Foreign Affairs as a coordinator for EU Foreign Policy and as a Coordinator for EU Security and Defence issues.
-Between 2002 and 2006, he was Director of the Conflict Prevention Centre of the Organization for Security and Cooperation in Europe in Vienna.
-In this capacity, he managed more than 20 civilian field operations in Europe and Central Asia.

-From 2000 to 2002, he served as Representative of Italy to the Executive Council of the Organisation for the Prohibition of Chemical Weapons in The Hague.
-From 1997 to 1999, he was chairperson of the negotiations on the adaptation of the Treaty on Conventional Armed Forces in Europe.
-From 1991 to 1997, he served as Head of Disarmament, Arms Control and Cooperative Security at the North Atlantic Treaty Organization.
-Previously, he served in Rome, Abu Dhabi and Vienna, mainly specialising in multilateral and security affairs.
+From 2000 to 2002, he was Representative of Italy to the Executive Council of the Organisation for the Prohibition of Chemical Weapons in The Hague.
+From 1997 to 1999, he was chairperson of the negotiations on the adaptation of the Treaty on Conventional Armed Forces in Europe, which led to the signing of the adapted Treaty by the Heads of State and Government of all Treaty Parties at the 1999 OSCE Istanbul Summit From 1991 to 1997, he served as Head of Disarmament, Arms Control and Cooperative Security at the North Atlantic Treaty Organization.
+Previously, he had postings in Rome, Abu Dhabi and Vienna, mainly specializing in multilateral and security affairs.
 He has authored several publications on security, conflict prevention and crisis management issues.
 He routinely holds lessons and conferences on international relations and international security.
+In 2021 he was appointed Director for Euro-Mediterranean Diplomacy and Intercultural Affairs at the International Institute for Middle East and Balkan Studies (IFIMES), focusing on regional stability and cooperation.
+From 2021 to 2023 he was a visiting professor at the University of Trento (Italy), teaching at a Master Course on Conflict Human Rights and Natural Resources under International Law at the School of International Studies (IMSISS and MEIS).

 Zannier obtained a law degree and an honorary degree in international and diplomatic sciences from the University of Trieste.

-In 2025, he was appointed by the OSCE to head its observer team for the 2025 Albanian parliamentary election on 11 May.
+In 2024 he was appointed by the OSCE to head its long-term observer team for the 2024 2 June Serbian local elections and in 2025 for the 11 May Albanian parliamentary election.